actionml/universal-recommender/README.md

 	  ]
 	}

 This returns items based on user xyz history or similar to item 53454543513 but favoring user hostory recs.
-These are filtered by category and boosted to favor more genre specific items.
+These are filtered by categories and boosted to favor more genre specific items.

 **Note**:This query should be condsidered **experimental**. mixing user history with item similairty is possible but may have unexpected results.